+B.A.S.
+Degree Graduation Requirements

-B.A.S Degree Graduation Requirements.
-The B.A.S. degree program consists of 60 semester hours of upper-division courses, with 30 hours in residence.
+The B.A.S. degree program consists of 60 semester hours of upper-division courses, with 30 semester hours in residence.
 An overall GPA of 2.00 or higher is required.

-A.A.S. degree transfer 60
+A.A.S. degree 60

 Assignable credit 6

-B.A.S. core 16
+B.A.S. core

-Concentration 19
+Concentration

-General Studies 19
+General Studies

-Total 120
+Total

+General Studies Curriculum.
 The B.A.S. curriculum builds on the general education content of the A.A.S. degree.
 Additional General Studies courses are taken in the core or concentration.
 General Studies courses focus on contextual learning.